aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

                                       [screen]
 ```

-**Stage 1 — Scene extraction.** The implementation walks `backEnd.viewDef->drawSurfs` — the same list the GL renderer would consume — and copies vertex positions, normals, tangents, UVs, and indices into flat arrays.
+**Scene extraction.** The first stage walks `backEnd.viewDef->drawSurfs` — the same list the GL renderer would consume — and copies vertex positions, normals, tangents, UVs, and indices into flat arrays.
 Entity transforms are baked into world space on the CPU.
 Materials are sourced from idTech 4's `idMaterial` shader stages and flattened into a `cudaMaterial_t` struct.
 Lights are extracted from `backEnd.viewDef->viewLights`, with point, directional, and projected types mapped to a unified `cudaLight_t`.

-**Stage 2 — GPU upload.** All scene data is transferred to device memory via `cudaMemcpy`.
+**GPU upload.** All scene data is transferred to device memory via `cudaMemcpy`.
 Materials and textures are pointer-cached across frames; only new entries are uploaded.
 Lights are rebuilt every frame to account for animation.

-**Stage 3 — BVH construction.** A Linear BVH is built entirely on the GPU using the Karras (2012) algorithm — four custom kernels plus a Thrust radix sort.
+**BVH construction.** A Linear BVH is built entirely on the GPU using the Karras (2012) algorithm — four custom kernels plus a Thrust radix sort.
 This is detailed in the Acceleration Structure section.

-**Stage 4 — Path tracing.** One thread per pixel, launched in 16×16 tiles.
+**Path tracing.** One thread per pixel, launched in 16×16 tiles.
 Each thread fires a primary ray with sub-pixel jitter, traverses the BVH, evaluates materials, samples direct lighting, and optionally bounces for indirect illumination.
 Results accumulate into a `float4` HDR framebuffer.
 Listing 1 shows the core of the per-pixel kernel — primary ray generation through the bounce loop.

 **Listing 1.** Per-pixel path tracing with sub-pixel jitter and iterative bounce evaluation.